 1. Increases employee productivity and engagement

-Implementing an intranet solution is going to unify your workforce and invite your employees into a space where their voice can be heard and their opinions can be known.
+Implementing an employee intranet portal is going to unify your workforce and invite your employees into a space where their voice can be heard and their opinions can be known.
 The McKinsey Global Institute recently concluded that productivity increases 20-25% in companies that have employees who are connected to each other, and to the business.
 This increase in productivity can produce real ROI for your company, ultimately saving you revenue just by providing a platform for your employees to connect.
 This platform also provides everything your employees will need to get their job done in one central hub, eliminating the constant need to switch to different platforms – another productivity increase.

-What will connect and engage your employees in an intranet solution is the opportunity for user-generated content.
+What will connect and engage your employees in an employee intranet portal is the opportunity for user-generated content.
 The benefit of an intranet is that it creates an interactive space for employees to contribute.
 Gone are the old-fashioned days of sending a static message down from corporate to the masses, instead modern intranets facilitate two-way conversations between employees from every department.
 Creative or opinionated employees looking for a way to express themselves will now have a way to do so, which will improve satisfaction and keep your intranet relevant.
 Continual and instant updates will also keep employees constantly checking and interacting with the intranet.

 2. Provides a built-in social media platform

 The Harvard Business Review found that “social media inside the enterprise and out lower the costs and increase the power of individuals to productively coalesce and coordinate on their own initiative.”
-Features such as personalized profiles for each employee, with a searchable homepage and social media reactions (likes, comments, @mentions), are going to empower your employees to connect.
+Elements such as personalized profiles for each employee, with a searchable homepage and social media reactions (likes, comments, @mentions), are going to empower your employees to connect.
 It also fosters a sense of community and relationship in the workplace.

 3. Enhances collaboration and communication